 Chinese artificial intelligence company files $1.4 billion lawsuit against Apple

-SHANGHAI, Aug 3 (Reuters) - Chinese artificial intelligence company Shanghai Zhizhen Intelligent Network Technology Co., Ltd., also known as Xiao-i, has filed a lawsuit against Apple Inc AAPL.O, alleging it has infringed on its patents.
+SHANGHAI/SAN FRANCISCO, Aug 3 (Reuters) - Chinese artificial intelligence company Shanghai Zhizhen Intelligent Network Technology Co Ltd, also known as Xiao-i, has filed a lawsuit against Apple Inc AAPL.O, alleging it has infringed on its patents.

-The company is calling for 10 billion yuan ($1.43 billion)in damages and demands that Apple cease "manufacturing, using, promising to sell, selling, and importing" products that infringe on the patent, it said in a social media post.
+The company is calling for 10 billion yuan ($1.4 billion) in damages and demands that Apple cease "manufacturing, using, promising to sell, selling, and importing" products that infringe on the patent, it said in a social media post.

 The lawsuit marks the continuation of a row that has been ongoing for nearly a decade.